artofhuman/django-pg-upsert/README.md

 [django-postgres-extra](https://github.com/SectorLabs/django-postgres-extra) has
-a pg upsert method as well, but this package requires redefinition for DB backed in django settings which sometimes is not possible.
+a pg upsert method as well, but this package requires redefinition for DB backed in Django settings which sometimes is not possible.

 django-pg-upsert is designed to solve only one problem (depends only from django) and is not a Swiss knife.